PMaynard/jekyll-nationpigeon/_posts/2016-01-07-vagrant-with-kvm-for-development.md

 	sudo apt-get install libxslt-dev libxml2-dev libvirt-dev zlib1g-dev vagrant plugin install vagrant-libvirt

 Then create a vagrant configuration file (Vagrantfile), which specifies the image to use.
+Vagrant calls images Boxes, and they are found over at [hashicorp](https://atlas.hashicorp.com/boxes/search).
 Make sure that you choose a libvirt image, and not the default VMware.

 	Vagrant.configure(2) do |config|
 	  config.vm.box = "naelyn/ubuntu-trusty64-libvirt"